vikrantdeveloper/Data_Structures_Algorithms/README.md

     ->./core

-3. Make sure to include the header file in headerfile.h in inc to complie specify data structures problem & include that specific file in cmakelist
+3. Make sure to include the header file in headerfile.h in inc folder to complie specify data structures problem & include that specific file in cmakelist

 ## Data Structures Problems
 | Problem | Solution |